 If your child was also eligible to submit a G&T application, you will get a G&T results letter in the late spring.
 This letter may or may not include an offer for your child to attend a G&T program.
 If you get an offer, you will have to choose to accept the G&T program or your kindergarten placement.

-Bring your child and all required documents to pre-registration—use this checklist to learn what you need to bring:
+- Bring your child and all required documents to pre-registration - use Pre-Registration Checklist to learn what you need to bring.

 Students Who Move During the Admissions Process